 Star Wars: The Clone Wars was one of the most popular and critically acclaimed branches of the Star Wars franchise.
-The show ended in 2014 after six seasons.
-Now, Disney+ brings fans the long-anticipated 7th and final season of the animated series, with 12 all-new episodes, kicking off on February 21st.
+The show ended in 2014 after six seasons and was revived for a seventh and final season on Disney+ in 2020.

 Where to watch Star Wars: The Clone Wars